Nick12Thomas/react-auth-app/README.md

-Here’s a sample README.md file for your React authentication app with signup, login, and security best practices.

 React Authentication App

 A simple React application that allows users to sign up, log in, and securely interact with an API for authentication.
 This app integrates best practices for handling sensitive information, such as passwords, and uses secure HTTP methods for communication with the API.